curbengh/curbengh.github.io/source/_posts/caddy-nixos-part-3.md

 - nixos
 ---

-In this segment, I show you how I set up this website (mdleom.com) to reverse proxy to curben.netlify.com using Caddy on NixOS (see above diagram).
+In this segment, I show you how I set up this website (mdleom.com) to reverse proxy to curben.netlify.app using Caddy on NixOS (see above diagram).
 If you're not using NixOS, simply skip to the [Caddyfile](#Caddyfile) section.

 This post is Part 2 of a series of articles that show you how I set up Caddy and Tor hidden service on NixOS: